VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

 **August 10th, 2022**.
-The current data example focuses [Prediction of health status (EQ-5D)](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-08-10).
+The current data example focuses on [Prediction of health status (EQ-5D)](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-08-10).
 The challenge is to fit a model to predict the health status (EQ-5D) based on all other available variables and to visualize the results.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays